 4-7-8 breathing — 5 rounds (10 min)

+Don't force 11 PM immediately.
 Week 1: 1:30 AM.
 Week 2: 1 AM.
-Week 3: 12:30 AM.
+Week 3: 12:30.
 Week 4: midnight.
-Month 2: 11:30 PM.
+Month 2: 11:30.
 Month 3: 11 PM.
-The 8:30 AM wake is fixed.
-As drinking reduces and gym fatigue accumulates, sleep will naturally arrive earlier.
-Don't force it all at once.
-Shift 30 minutes per week.
+As drinking reduces and gym fatigue accumulates, sleep arrives earlier naturally.
 No phone in bed.
 Ever.
-This is the single rule that has the highest impact on sleep quality.

-04 · The Danger Window
+03 · The Danger Window

 7 PM to 9 PM.
+This is where it happens.
+Here's the plan.

 7:00